Ardou0/super-instant-chat/README.md

 The SIC Chat Application is a retro-styled, WebSocket-based chat platform designed with a focus on simplicity, security, and user interactivity.
 The application provides a responsive user interface, where users can exchange messages in real-time, including the ability to send emojis and connect to various servers.
 The application also includes a filtering mechanism to prevent inappropriate content and a mechanism for automatically reconnecting users in case of connection issues.

+A unique feature of the SIC Chat Application is its visual indicator system, where the main cursor blinks green or red to signal the status of the connection.
+If the cursor blinks green, the connection is stable, but if it blinks red, there is an issue that needs attention.

+For the first connection through the client, the user must manually enter the initial server address; otherwise, they will not be able to interact with the application.
+This initial setup is crucial, as without connecting to a server, the user cannot send or receive messages.

+Moreover, beyond cloning the entire project repository, users who wish to run their own server can do so easily by launching the server ([see here](https://github.com/Ardou0/super-instant-chat?tab=readme-ov-file#start-the-server-only)) and connecting to it via any SIC Chat client from any URL.
+This flexibility allows users to set up their own chat environments quickly and connect through various instances of the client.

 ## Features

 - **Real-Time Communication**: Utilizes WebSocket for instant messaging between users.